data-sciences-corporation/3cx-jps/text/description.md

 # 3CX as a Service

-A single instance of the 3CX PBX services.
+A single instance of the 3CX PBX service.

 This is currently a ``BETA`` build.